vyahello/personal-blog/README.md

 - `python3.6` is required to run the code
 - run `pip install -r requirements.txt` to install all require python packages

+### Run unittests
+- execute `./run-unittests` from shell in the root directory of the repository.